Johnzx30/vehiclemenu/README.md

-vehiclemenu

 Vehicle interaction menu opens with F7 and works only when you're in a vehicle.
+Made by John

 ## Features